 - Audience interaction/engagement

-Muvi is another of the best live streaming platforms focused on OTT media.
+Next up in this review, Muvi is another of the best live streaming platforms focused on OTT media.
 This platform is unique in that it functions as a turnkey appliance for OTT broadcasters.
 In fact, this model empowers users to launch their own video or audio streaming platform quickly and easily.
-The platform includes all-inclusive and fully-featured website, mobile and TV apps.
+Additionally, the platform includes all-inclusive and fully-featured website, mobile and TV apps.

 - Custom branding